SCLW/Circuitry-Based-Sound/readme.md

-With todays availability of PCB manufactureres, there is no need for making your own PCB, which usually includes toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which all results only in very rough designs.
+With todays availability of PCB manufactureres and affordable prizes, there is no need for DIY PCBs, which usually includes toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which all results only in very rough designs.
 PCB prototyping and production is now completly based on computer aided electronic design (EDA) while manufacturers offer professional quality even for small board quantities at very low costs.

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">